enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIReference.rst

 uint32_t createCameraRig(const std::string &cameraRigTypeName)
 -----------------------------------------------------------------

-Create a :ref:`camera rig <implementCameraAttachment>` of a registered type (the name it is registered under) and add it to the world as a non-active scene object.
+Create a ``CameraRig`` scene object of a registered :ref:`camera attachment <implementCameraAttachment>` type (the name it is registered under) and add it to the world as a non-active scene object.
 Returns its new world object id, or ``0`` if the type is unknown.
 Activate it with :ref:`activateCameraRig<LimonAPI-activateCameraRig>`.

 Parameters:

-#. const std::string &cameraRigTypeName: the registered type name of the rig to create.
+#. const std::string &cameraRigTypeName: the registered type name of the camera attachment to instantiate.

 .. _LimonAPI-activateCameraRig: